Nearly one-quarter of Millennials spend more than they make each month.1

 BestPrep recognizes that improving financial literacy is a massive undertaking, and the schools can’t handle on their own.

 “Teachers are so important, and our organization helps give them resources to enhance their programs,” says BestPrep CEO and founder, Bob Kaitz.
 “Most schools cover financial topics in social studies and economics, but this is mostly macroeconomics—banking taxes and policies.
 Our programs focus on the basics of personal finance: budgeting your money, insurance, etc.”

-To create these programs, BestPrep has utilized the financial services industry, which is especially equipped for the duty of training the next generation of financial decision-makers.
+To create these programs, BestPrep has utilized the financial services industry, which is specially equipped for the duty of training the next generation of financial decision-makers.
 They have partnered with the Financial Planning Association of Minnesota and individual financial professionals to create and implement their financial literacy programs.

 North Star Resource Group has proudly worked with BestPrep to improve financial literacy in Minnesota.
 According to BestPrep, in the last year, 24 team members and advisors from North Star offices in Minnesota have volunteered over 530 hours of time with BestPrep’s programs.